How Long to Stay in Paris?

+Paris, how many days?
 The best advice we can give you is to spend as much time as you can afford to!
 We are spending our lives in Paris and we would love to have a little more time 😉

-Plan on spending 4+ days in Paris if your total time in France is two weeks or more.
+If Paris is part of a French trip, plan on spending 4+ days in Paris if your total time in France is two weeks or more.

 The long answer is that there’s no right or wrong answer and it all depends on what kind of traveler you are and the things you like to do when visiting a new city.
 Some travelers spend three days in Paris and think it’s more than enough.
 On the flip side, there are plenty of people left wanting more after 7+ days in Paris.

 With this in mind, we have created a guide with the perfect Paris itineraries for 1, 2, 3, 4, and 5 days to help you decide how many days to see Paris.